jeffbuttars/django-futures/README.md

 Django Futures
 ==============

 Asynchronous views and Tornado integration for Django

 This is currently in heavy development and the master branch is in no way stable and won't be for a little while.

+# Install

+**Development Release, Proceed With Low Expectations!**
+This release is untested and proof of concept only.

+As only a pre-release is available at this time, you must explicitly tell `pip` it's ok to install.
+`pip install --pre django-futures`

 # Features
 * Use Tornado directly with Django (NO WSGI)